deNBI/cloud-user-docs/wiki/portal.md

     - remove admin state.
     - remove a member from this project.

-With the action Add Member: an admin can search for a user and add him to the project by inserting first and/or lastname and pressing add member.
+With the action "Add Member": an admin can search for a user and add him to the project by inserting first and/or lastname and pressing add member.
 ![Members](img/add_members.png)